picosonic/js13k-2024/devdiary/diary.md

 10th September
 --------------
 Improved mouse/touch controls.
 Now acts a bit like a virtual joystick centered on the initial press.
 This means long movements and diagonal movements are possible when either or both axes are outside of the deadzone.

+Changed button logic to only unblock the closest blocker tile.